1austrartsua1/projSplitFit/docs/examples.rst

   projSplit = ps.ProjSplitFit(dualScaling=gamma)

 (the default value is 1).
-It may also modified later through the ``setDualScaling`` method::
+It may also be modified later through the ``setDualScaling`` method::

   projSplit.setDualScaling(gamma)